ChangoMan/nextjs-mdx-blog/README.md

 # NextJS - Typescript - MDX - Blog

+UPDATED on 08-22-23 to use Next.js App Router!

-A Next.js starter for your next blog or personal site.
+A Next.js starter template for your next blog or personal site.
 Built with:

 - Next.js App Router
 - Content processing with [Contentlayer](https://www.contentlayer.dev/)